rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

 ---

-*To help reinforce and normalize this, I want to turn this end of this blog post into a living document of times when current or past project members have struggled with imposter syndrome, have made mistakes, or have had to ask "basic" questions.
-If you have any examples that fit in here please open a PR to add them.*
+*To help reinforce and normalize this, I've gathered a list of times when current or past project members have struggled with imposter syndrome, have made mistakes, have had to ask "basic" questions, and similar experiences that will hopefully help set more reasonable expectations for new and old contributors across the project.*

-* Jane Lusby (yaahc): "I frequently struggle with imposter syndrome and feeling like I don't get as much done as my peers.
+* [Jane Lusby](https://github.com/yaahc/): "I frequently struggle with imposter syndrome and feeling like I don't get as much done as my peers.
 When I do all of my work based off of notifications I completely lose track of what I've done and end up starving the tasks I wanted to work on.
 I'm learning to set reasonable expectations for myself, getting better at managing distractions, and being intentional about when I respond to github/zulip notifications which helps me with keeping track of what I've done and making steady progress on my priorities."
+* [Josh Triplett](https://github.com/joshtriplett/): "I didn't fully understand `Pin` until I read fasterthanlime's ["Pin and suffering"](https://fasterthanli.me/articles/pin-and-suffering) blog post and I gave a talk in 2016 where my [most important point](https://www.youtube.com/watch?v=U8Gl3RTXf88#t=24m40s) was that people erroneously believe that you have to be an expert to write an RFC or change Rust, but that I wasn't, and you don't need to be one either."
+* [Ralf Jung](https://github.com/ralfjung): "I am still surprised anyone is taking Miri and Stacked Borrows seriously."

 [^1]: Quote from https://yaah.dev/getting-involved: "What happened at the Google meetup you ask?
 Manish, our wonderful meetup organizer, walked up to